marisalim/HbirdSeqCap/5Pop_genomics_analyses/B_ngsAdmix/readme.md

 ## Create inputs for NgsAdmix

 Run ANGSD command used for [PCA](../A_PCA/readme.md), but add `-doGlf 2` to save genotype likelihoods in beagle format.
+We used `-GL 1` or the SAMtools method for estimating genotype likelihoods in ANGSD.
   - use (70% \* samples) for `minInd` and `minIndDepth = 3`

 Wrapper scripts: